THE HOME BUILDING PROCESS

-At Rooke Custom Homes, LLC in the Charleston, SC area, our customers often ask the same questions when they approach us to build a home.
+At Rooke Custom Homes, LLC, our customers often ask the same questions when they approach us to build a home.
 We have composed a list of the most frequently asked questions from our clients to better serve you and get you the information you need.

 When you are done with your research, give us a call today.
 We will be happy to discuss with you any questions, concerns, or ideas for your project.

-Q1 – How close do you stay to time lines and budgets?
+How close do you stay to estimated timelines and budgets?

 The budget and a reasonable time frame are stated in the contract, which is signed by all parties with copies provided before break ground or start any project.
 There is an Act of God provision in the contract.
 Construction during a hurricane is not only dangerous, but not likely to produce a good finished project, but check with our references and you can see for yourself if it’s not due to nature or outside forces, we do what we say, when we say.